 "I think that's important when we discuss cellular therapeutics such as transplanting stem cells to replace cells that are lost," Keeley said.
 "We're going to need this sort of fundamental knowledge about neural development to promote the differentiation and integration of transplanted stem cells.
 This focus on genetic and cellular mechanisms is going to be important for developing new therapies to treat developmental disorders affecting the eye."

-Explore further: Scientists make strides in vision research
+Explore further: Scientists make advances in neuroscience and vision research